guilhermehdk/Parking-Spot/README.md

 3. If attempting to create or update a parking spot with an existing apartment and block, the following message will be returned:

        "Conflict: Parking Spot already registered for this apartment/block!"

+# Exceptions
+Exceptions are handled with RestControllerAdvice and ExceptionHandler

+1. Non-compliance with business rules
+    - HTTP response status code: **400 (Bad Request)**

+2. JSON with null or invalid fields
+    - HTTP response status code: **400 (Bad Request)**

+3. JSON with incorrect formatting
+    - HTTP response status code: **400 (Bad Request)**

+4. JSON with duplicate data in the database
+    - HTTP response status code: **400 (Bad Request)**

+5. Record not found in the database
+    - HTTP response status code: **404 (Not Found)**

+# Contributing

+Contributions to the Parking Management System project are welcome.
+If you have any ideas, suggestions, or bug reports, please submit them via GitHub issues.
+You can also fork the repository, make the desired changes, and submit a pull request.

 # Author